solana-nft-programs/token-manager/README.md

 1. using Keypair.generate() to create a new private key and embed that into a URL as a one-time password.
 This allows only the recipient of this URL to claim the token.
 This provides an easy way to distribute tokens via off-chain systems like email.
 2. Paid claim approver, a program that is provided out of the box to enforce payment of a specified mint before claiming
 3. Checking ownership of a given NFT or token to only allow holders, members in DAOs etc to claim the token.
+4. Many, many more!

+If not set, this token can be claimed by anyone.

+### Transfer Authority

+Similar to claim_authority, but a specified publickey that can approve transfer of this token.
+Because the tokens by default are frozen, normal transfer does not work.
+Instead a transfer_authority can be used to allow transfers to specified wallet.
+By default, transfer_authority is set to the token_manager itself, rendering it non-transferable.
+If unset, the token can be freely transferred.
+The transfer is modeled by receiving a transfer_receipt that can be used to claim the token.
+Use cases of transfer_authority can include

+1. A system that groups wallets together allowing transfer between "known" wallets all owned by the same user
+2. Encoding a transfer schedule in a program on-chain to approve a rotation of the token, similar to a time-share.
+3. A paid transfer that allows someone to pay some amount to the current holder in order to get approved for transfer
+4. KYC approval required before transfer
+5. Transfer between members of a DAO / multi-sig
+6. ...

+NOTE: Once approved for transfer, the approved party can claim the token from the current holder.
+This is due to the fact that as a recipient (new holder) you must sign the transaction to "accept" the tokens, because part of this process involved delegating the tokens back to the token-manager.
+This means that approved parties can effectively "take" the token from the current holder.

 ### Receipts